Green Beech Hedge Plants

 Green Beech, Fagus sylvatica, vies with yew to be Britain's the most popular garden hedge plant.
 Beech hedges hold onto their summer foliage right through the winter and they give gentle variety as a backdrop changing from light bright green in spring to dark green in late summer and then a golden brown as they die but stay until March.
 By clipping a mature beech hedge in midsummer, you will help it to hold onto its autumn leaves during winter, which gives you the seasonal interest of a deciduous hedge with the privacy of an evergreen one.
 Mature beech hedges can become very wide, which improves their ability to slow down the wind and muffle sound from a busy road.
 Beech hedging is suitable for any well drained soil and can be grown as a hedge of any height from 1m upwards.
 You can see our full range of Beech Hedging here.

 You can buy a wide range of plants on this page, obviously the larger ones make more impact when planted but they are all suitable for planting as hedging.

-Your plants are delivered bareroot during winter (Nov-April) and pot-grown year round.
-Bareroot Green Beech saplings are cheaper than their pot grown equivalents.
+Your plants are delivered bareroot during winter (Nov-April).
 All our hedge plants are measured by their height in centimetres above the ground (the roots aren't measured).